jmpantoja/planb-utils/docs/api/PlanB/DS1/PriorityQueue.md

-# Queue
+# PriorityQueue

-> A “first in, first out” or “FIFO” collection that only allows access to the value at the front of the queue and iterates in that order, destructively.
+> A PriorityQueue is very similar to a Queue.
+Values are pushed into the queue with an assigned priority, and the value with the highest priority will always be at the front of the queue.
 >
 >